Frank Matt Baumann

 - Born July 1, 1933 in St. Louis, MO USA

 Baumann had stints with the Red Sox from 1955 to 1959 but did not live up to his promise.
 Following the 1959 campaign, he was traded to the Chicago White Sox for Ron Jackson.
 He went on to have his finest big league season for Chicago in 1960, going 13-6 with a league-leading 2.67 ERA.
 But he soon came crashing back to earth, posting a 6.15 ERA in the first half of the 1961 season.
 After five seasons with the White Sox, he was traded to the Chicago Cubs for Jimmie Schaffer, the first time the crosstown rivals had ever completed a trade.
+He made four appearances out of the Cubbie bullpen, finishing his big league career in 1965.

 Since his playing days ended, Baumann was in both automobile and appliance sales for a time before managing an ice rink owned by hockey star Barclay Plager.
 He was later a liquor salesman and was employed with the State of Missouri Lottery Commission.
 Most recently, he was in sales for the Crown Linen Company.